 - Disabled a vehicle badly enough to require a tow truck

-In 2022, Florida’s Crash Dashboard listed over 386,000 traffic accidents.
+In 2022, Florida’s Crash Dashboard of car accident statistics listed over 386,000 traffic accidents.
 With the low property damage threshold and the inclusion of all crashes that disabled vehicles, almost all of these crashes required a crash report.

 Drivers can self-report crashes that do not fall into any of these categories.
 Florida law does not require you to report minor crashes, but you may want to file a self-report to document the crash for insurance purposes.